Choral concerto: Development

 The genre of choral concertos developed out of the ban on the use of instruments, the rise of polyphony as the premiere form of vocal music, the near-demise of traditional chant, and the demands by the Imperial Russian court for "high art" in sacred music.
 Blending popular spiritual songs with elements from Western Classical music, polyphony became a unique form with "no substitute or alternative".
-While it evolved in Russia, due to the presence of Italian (Manfredini, Galuppi) as well as Italian-trained Ukrainian (Berezovsky, Bortniansky, Vedel) court composers, polyphony and the choral concerto have also been called "entirely Western... at odds with the character of previous Russian music".
+While it evolved in Russia, due to the presence of Italian as well as Italian-trained court composers, polyphony and the choral concerto have also been called "entirely Western... at odds with the character of previous Russian music".

 Composers

 Choral concertos enjoyed their first period of popularity in the 1760s, during the Russian Enlightenment.
-The Ukrainian composer Maksym Berezovsky was the earliest prominent composer of the form, contributing at least 18 concertos to the repertoire.
+Maxim Berezovsky was the earliest prominent composer of the form, contributing at least 18 concertos to the repertoire.
 Other composers included Stepan Degtyarev, four of whose concertos are still performed today.
-Artemy Vedel, another Ukrainian, composed many choral concertos, the best known being Na rekakh Vavilonskikh ("By the waters of Babylon").
+Artemy Vedel composed many choral concertos, the best known being Na rekakh Vavilonskikh ("By the waters of Babylon").

-The most prolific composer of choral concertos was Dmytro Bortniansky, a Ukrainian composer who had studied in Italy.
+The most prolific composer of choral concertos was Dmitry Bortniansky, who had studied in Italy.
 He composed 35 concertos for single chorus, 10 concertos for double chorus, and 14 "concerto-like" settings of Tyebe Boga hvalim (the same prayer called in the West "Te Deum").
 Pyotr Ilyich Tchaikovsky, tasked with editing Bortniansky 's vast oeuvre in 1881, ruefully asked "O, this Bortniansky!
 Why did he write so much?!"
 Bortniansky composed throughout the 1780s and 1790s, becoming a master of the highly adaptable nature of the genre.
 His final concertos, composed in the 1810s, corresponded with the demise of the extreme popularity of the genre.

 Contributions to the field were limited after Bortniansky's death.
 Alexei Lvov composed 5 choral concertos, none of which are well-known today.
 However, he did set several Lenten texts in a manner which linked Bortniansky's style with an early Romantic sensibility.
 Alexander Arkhangelsky composed 20 concertos in a similar "emotionally charged style".